verb (used with object), cubed, cub·ing.

 Origin of cube1

-Example sentences from the Web for cubing
+Example sentences from the Web for cube

 The squaring and the cubing of numbers are performed by the assistant behind the scenes, with the aid of logarithmic tables.